tahoemph/data-explorations/parties/README.md

 that seemed reasonable and was easy to get into a form that could be analyzed.

+An answer is that the worse loss since 1929 was in 1939, not 2011.
+Googling around a bit more it appears that the statement that most people make is relative to WWII.
+Tons of fun things in this chart.
+I got lost in the data several times.
+If I was going to take this any further filtering out the civil war would probably be an important consideration.
+Correcting for vacancies and increases would also be useful but this data set doesn't include enough data to understand how new states really effected the composition of the congress.

 Results:

+Some stats:
+* overall: mean = -11.91 std = 37.1068 median = -30 min = -116
+* midterm: mean = -23.55 std = 37.1436 median = -71 min = -116
+* overall since 1929: mean = -11.00 std = 32.5960 median = -13 min = -101
+* midterm since 1929: mean = -14.00 std = 34.2557 median = 49 min = -71

 Midterm? | Years | Size Change | Majority Party Last Year | Abs Delta | Percentage Delta
 --- | --- | --- | --- | --- | ---